-Steam cleaners are Eco-friendly cleaners which are becoming increasingly popular nowadays, many people have already switched to greener way of life, and others are doing their bit for the planet by introducing a few small changes, but nothing major to your lifestyle, this is a prime example of that.
+Steam cleaners are Eco-friendly cleaners which are becoming increasingly popular nowadays, many people have already switched to a greener way of life, and others are doing their bit for the planet by introducing a few small changes, but nothing major to your lifestyle, this is a prime example of that.
 It’s also good to point out that Eco-friendly is often less expensive in most cases too, with the steam cleaner it saves you money in the long run as you no longer need to stock up on cleaning products.

 How to use a steam cleaner!

-If you are unsure about switching to a steam cleaner, you could hire domestic cleaning agents to come and clean something in your home, such as a carpet or rug, and you will see exactly how the experts do it!
+If you are unsure about switching to a steam cleaner, you could hire domestic cleaning agents to come and clean something in your homes, such as a carpet or rug, and you will see exactly how the experts do it!
 Cleaning contractors tend to use this method of cleaning quite frequently; however, although the technique is rather similar, the machinery they use may differ slightly from the ones most people use.

 There are different types of steam cleaners available to buy, you may go for the boiler one which boils the water to produce direct hot steam, or you may like to use the humidity one which releases a steady warm flow, not too hot, but still effective.

 Instructions do come with these products but these are some of the tips we like to use;